alcionai/corso/docs/docs/quickstart.md

 import TabItem from '@theme/TabItem';
 import TOCInline from '@theme/TOCInline';

-This quick start guide runs through the following steps you to create your first Microsoft 365 backup and restore:
+This quick start guide runs through the steps you can follow to create your first Microsoft 365 backup and restore:

 <TOCInline toc={toc} maxHeadingLevel={2}/>